 Since 2003, the Union of Concerned Scientists has exposed political interference in science, both publicly and behind the scenes.
 Federal government employees and their associates can play a vital role in bringing to light the suppression or distortion of science in the policymaking process by reporting any problems they see.

 But those who are aware of potential abuses need a safe way to report them.
-To this end, we've set up several methods for you to communicate with UCS.
-This includes an encrypted email account through a service that allows you to stay anonymous:
+To this end, we've set up several methods for you to communicate with UCS’s Science Protection Project.

 What you should share